 Orders is now generally available as of Zuora Billing Release 284 (August 2020).
-You can access all the new capabilities in the Sandbox environment starting August 31, 2020.
-The Production deployment is September 10, 2020.

 If you are an existing Zuora Subscribe and Amend customer and want to adopt Orders, see What is Orders Harmonization and join the Orders Harmonization community group for more information.
 If you want to enable Orders, submit a request at Zuora Global Support.